gmuinos/gmuinos.github.io/recipes/friedRice/index.md

 # Fried Rice

-This dish is based the recipe of Elizabeth Haigh.
+This dish is based on a recipe of Elizabeth Haigh.

 ## Ingredients
 For the rice: